 Shock collars are often used to train dogs when the dog has been exhibiting unwanted behaviors.
 Dogs do not generally like the feeling of being shocked, and as with any punishment, the theory is that you will associate unpleasant or painful events with those who provided them.

-Placing an electric pulse on either a dog’s neck or inside its mouth (not recommended) sends a 30-second low level electric shock whenever the dog barks into range of some kind of detection system.
+Placing an electric pulse on either a dog’s neck or inside its mouth (not recommended) sends a 30-second low-level electric shock whenever the dog barks into a range of some kind of detection system.